 4. Loch Raven Reservoir

 Loch Raven Reservoir is a favorite among Maryland residents, and with good reason.
-Loch Raven Reservoir lies a few miles north of Baltimore and is an unspoiled beauty, covering 1,600 acres (9.71 km2) of surface area.
+Loch Raven Reservoir lies a few miles north of Baltimore and is an unspoiled beauty, covering 1,600 acres (9.71 square kilometers) of surface area.
 Its natural splendor and the abundant flora and fauna create an appealing ambiance that you will never forget.

 You cannot swim or use gas motors in the waterways since they are used for drinking by Baltimore residents.
 But you can rent a boat and relax in the peaceful waters.
 If you enjoy hiking, various trails provide spectacular views of the lake and meander through lush green forests.
 You’ll pass by many gorgeous oaks, maples, poplars, raspberries, and wild roses on your journey.
 Keep your binoculars handy to see ravens, blue jays, cardinals, woodpeckers, and bald eagles.